skynoorz/skynoorz/README.md

 - 🌱 I’m currently learning **Angular Framework**

-- 💬 Ask me about **spring, angular, git, sql, jboss, docker, java, bitbucket and other!**
+- 💬 Ask me about **java, spring, angular, git, sql, docker and other!**

 - 📫 How to reach me **aligatorbol@gmail.com**